khavernathy/mcmd/README.md

 This is a Monte Carlo / Molecular Dynamics Simulation software.<br />
 It works on Linux (tested on Ubuntu) and Mac (tested on OS X El Capitan v10.11.6).<br />

---> MC Currently fully supporting NPT,NVT,NVE,uVT ensembles.  <br />
+--> MC Currently fully supporting NPT, NVT, NVE, uVT ensembles.  <br />
 --> MD supporting NVT.  <br />

 PRE-COMPILED EXECUTABLE WORKS WITH THE FOLLOWING COMPILERS:  <br />